transparency-dev/trillian-tessera/storage/mysql/README.md

-# MySQL Storage for Trillian Tessera
+# MySQL Storage for Tessera

-This directory contains the implementation of a storage backend for Trillian Tessera using MySQL.
+This directory contains the implementation of a storage backend for Tessera using MySQL.
 This allows Tessera to leverage MySQL as its underlying database for storing checkpoint, entry hashes and data in tiles format.

 ## Design